citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 This CCIP will be voted on using a vote contract that adheres to CCIP-011[^8] using the last two active cycles from when the contract is deployed.

+Currently, this would be:

+- MIA cycles 24 and 25
+- NYC cycles 18 and 19

+The scale factor for MIA was determined using the same formula used in CCIP-011[^10] and calculated based on the total supply at the start block of the first cycle and the end block of the last cycle.

+- MIA scale factor: 0.8715 _(prev: 0.8605)_

+The calculations used for the scale factor are available in the supplemental spreadsheet[^9].

 ## Reference Implementations

 TODO: add vote contract link after deployed